Our gastroenterology and hepatology advances

 - Intestinal failure

 Advances in gastroenterology and digestive health

 Through new tests, therapies and scientific evidence, we are improving care for children with digestive disease.

 Most recently, Joel Friedlander, MD, and his partners formed Triple Endoscopy Inc. to develop what they call a turnkey kit for hospitals: a scope, virtual reality goggles to entertain patients during endoscopies, and the software system that ties those pieces together.
 This kit is on track to hit the market later this year.

 Other significant gastroenterology advances from our Digestive Health Institute include:

 Our developments in the field of pediatric hepatology include:

-Led by Ronald Sokol, MD, one of the top-funded pediatric researchers in the country, our Institute seeks to continually improve diagnosis, treatment and outcomes for children with digestive health issues.
+Led by Glenn Furuta, MD, a national leader in research and treatment for Eosinophilic Esophagitis and similar gastrointestinal diseases, our Institute seeks to continually improve diagnosis, treatment and outcomes for children with digestive health issues.

 As participants and leaders of the Childhood Liver Disease Research and Education Network (ChiLDREN), our hepatology researchers aim to better understand the etiology and outcomes of rare pediatric liver diseases, develop predictive tools and personalize and test new therapies.
 Some of our hepatology research includes: